rafael-solorzano/Zoospore-RNA-Analysis/README.md

 Thank you to Fred Krauss for feedback and assistance in writing and formatting these scripts.

-Additionally, thank you to Dr. Patrick Leggieri for assistance in determining appropriate statistical analysis.
+Thank you to Dr. Patrick Leggieri for assistance in determining appropriate statistical analysis.